 Keep your goals in front of you

 Some people are avid list makers but I’m not.
 It must be the Sagittarius in me.
-However, I found a cool app that sits on the desktop of my computer called Microsoft to Do.
-It reminds me of tasks I need to do that I would otherwise forget.
+Scraps of paper lying around or cluttered bulletin boards that get messy make me nuts.
+However, I found a cool app that sits on the desktop of my PC computer called Microsoft to Do.
+It reminds me of tasks I need to accomplish that I would otherwise forget.
+All I have to do is check off a radio button when I’ve completed a task.

 Work with a calendar

 Google Calendar is my go-to online calendar to keep me organized.
-It syncs to my phone, other devices, and gives me notifications for meetings and other appointments.
+It syncs to my phone, and other devices, and gives me notifications for meetings and other appointments.
 You can color-code events if you want.
 You can also share your schedule with others you are working with.
 Your calendar goes with you wherever you go on your phone without taking up space in your purse.
 Google Calendar also integrates with a myriad of other apps like Zoom, Eventbrite, and Meetup.

 Never forget an appointment